erikaspada/Machine-Learning-for-Breast-Lesions/README.md

 # Breast Lesion Classification Pipeline

+Repository for Master Degree Thesis.
+Please note that Input data are not availablle due to privacy.
 This project implements a machine learning pipeline for classifying breast lesions B3 using radiomic features extracted from mammography images.
 The pipeline includes:

 - Image preprocessing and mask creation